barchetta/helidon-levelup-2023/docs/helidon-hol.md

    1. Select "Helidon MP", click "Next"
    2. Select "Quickstart", click "Next"
    3. Select "Jackson", click "Next"
-   4. Click "Download" .
+   4. Click "Download".
 Here and in the rest of the tutorial "myproject" will be used as the name of your project.
 2. Open Project
    1. Uzip "myproject.zip" to a desired location
    2. Open the project in your favorite IDE if desired.